durbanlegend/thag_rs/demo/README.md

 ### Script: win_test_terminal_light.rs

-**Description:**  This seems to "reliably" swallow the very first character entered in Windows.
+**Description:**  This seems to "reliably" swallow the very first character entered in Window, prior to `termbg` 0.6.0..

 **Purpose:** Show how crates sending an OSC to the terminal in Windows will not get a response and will unintentionally "steal" your first character instead.